 Purdue Online Writing Lab – has a lot of resources on writing to help improve your writing style.
 You can learn to write a resume and cover letter here as well.

 Typing Master – Has different typing practise products to help improve your typing speed and accuracy.
 I usually click on TypingTrainer and it’s free.

 Blender – A free software to experiment and create 3D models and art.

 I will be continuously adding to this list when I discover more learning resources.
 I also have another post related to this one, it’s about paid courses where I share my feedback on them and which ones I would recommend for others to take.

-Do you know of any other free learning resources or courses I can add to this list?
+Do you know of any other free online courses or learning resources I can add to this list?
 Leave a comment down below to let me know and thanks for reading 🙂